-- Have enough potential customers in it for you to be able to generate a profit. - Be growing, so that there is the potential for future growth or sustaining your business. - Have problems that need solving or needs that need meeting -which your business idea can satisfy profitability. - Need something sufficiently different from the rest of the competition so that your offer is attractive for them
+- Have enough potential customers in it for you to be able to generate a profit. - Be growing, so that there is the potential for growing or at least sustaining your business. - Have problems that need solving or needs that need meeting -which your business idea can satisfy profitability. - Need something sufficiently different from the rest of the competition so that your offer is attractive for them